iamolegga/prettier-loader/README.md

 ## Usage

-Now supports only Webpack 2.
+Now supports only webpack 2 and 3.
 Create an issue on pr, if you need to support Webpack 1.

 ```js